BhaswatiRoy/BhaswatiRoy/README.md

 ## About Me
 I am currently studying in 2nd year of my college at IEM,Kolkata in BTech CSE brach with an overall CGPA of 9.28.
 I am a passionate learner who is very much inclined towards the field of Data Analysis & Machine Learning.
 I am currently exploring the field of NLP & Deep Learning.
 I love participating in various open-source programs and I also ranked 4th in Python domain in GirlScript Winter of Contributing 2021.
 I am a GDSC GCE ML Team Lead and Beta MLSA.
-I also received the WEAmplify Scholarship from Harvard University for their WECode Conference.
-I also love listening to songs of Taylor Swift while coding
+I received the Google WE Scholarship 2021 by ranking in Top 500 and also received the WEAmplify Scholarship 2022 from Harvard University for their WECode Conference.
+I also love listening to songs of Taylor Swift while coding.
+I attained a Global Rank of 1813 in Google Code Jam to I/O 2022.

 ### My Tech Stack: